paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - Apply to graph problems?
 - How much do you want me to worry about making this code readable and well documented for whoever comes after me?
+  - is testing important for whomever comes later?
 - Codebase feels really messy, in general things feel unstable.
   - First time I tried to run the flops benchmark and meter it, got "WARN:
-    Skipping region region_flops_sp-0 for evaluation."
-Which seems to just _keep coming back_.
+    Skipping region region*flops_sp-0 for evaluation."
+Which seems to just *keep coming back*.
 I thought we had this all worked out after I spent a month working with Tom to figure out stability issues.
   - Any recommendations?